 The major components of the MET package are represented in Figure 1.1.
 The main stages represented are input, reformatting, plotting, intermediate output, statistical analyses, and output and aggregation/analysis.
-The MET-TC package functions independently of the other MET modules, as indicated in the Figure.
 Each of these stages is described further in later sections.
-For example, the input and output formats are discussed in Section 3 as well as in the sections associated with each of the statistics modules.
+For example, the input and output formats are discussed in Section 4 as well as in the sections associated with each of the statistics modules.
 MET input files are represented on the far left.

 Several optional plotting utilities are provided to assist users in checking their output from the data preprocessing step.
 Plot-Point-Obs creates a postscript plot showing the locations of point observations.
 This can be quite useful for assessing whether the latitude and longitude of observation stations was specified correctly.
 Plot-Data-Plane produces a similar plot for gridded data.
 For users of the MODE object based verification methods, the Plot-MODE-Field utility will create graphics of the MODE object output.
 Finally, WWMCA-Plot produces a plot of the raw WWMCA data file.

 The main statistical analysis components of the current version of MET are: Point-Stat, Grid-Stat, Series-Analysis, Ensemble-Stat, MODE, MODE-TD (MTD), Grid-Diag, and Wavelet-Stat.
-The Point-Stat tool is used for grid-to-point verification, or verification of a gridded forecast field against a point-based observation (i.e., surface observing stations, ACARS, rawinsondes, and other observation types that could be described as a point observation).
+The Point-Stat tool is used for grid-to-point verification, or verification of a gridded forecast field against point observations (i.e., surface observing stations, ACARS, rawinsondes, and other observation types that could be described as a point observation).
+The point observations are read from the common NetCDF point observation file format or are supplied via Python.
 In addition to providing traditional forecast verification scores for both continuous and categorical variables, confidence intervals are also produced using parametric and non-parametric methods.
 Confidence intervals take into account the uncertainty associated with verification statistics due to sampling variability and limitations in sample size.
 These intervals provide more meaningful information about forecast performance.
 For example, confidence intervals allow credible comparisons of performance between two models when a limited number of model runs is available.